ste-pac/ste-pac/README.md

 <h1 align='center'><b>👋 Hey there!
 I'm Stefano 👋</b></h1>

-I'm a European master degree student of *Artificial Intelligence* at the [University of Pisa], where I previously graduated in *Computer Science* with magna cum laude.
+I'm a European master degree student of *Artificial Intelligence* at the [University of Pisa], where I previously graduated in *Computer Science* magna cum laude.
 I'm also an environmentalist, a blood donor and an open-source supporter.
 I love to design and build complex systems from scratch using "low level" programming languages, in order to achieve the best possible performance.

 <h2 align='center'><b>About Me</b></h2>